catppuccin/tmux/README.md

 relying on tmux hooks.

 [reload-example]: https://git.sr.ht/~rogeruiz/.files.nix/tree/1dedf4da47f995ec41e07d37b65008ad0f464717/item/module/tools/terminal/tmux/catppuccin/bin/default.nix "An example from a catppuccin/tmux maintainer on how to manually reload the Catppuccin configuration on macOS."

-> [!IMPORTANT]
-> As mentioned in the comments in the `conf` snippet above, you may find that
-> you'll need to add to the list of `@catppuccin_*` variables.
-Test your
-> configuration by switching themes and noting what of the Tmux session isn't
-> getting reset to an expected color.

 ### Upgrading from v0.3